akshatdodhiya/akshatdodhiya/README.md

 ## About Me

-My coding journey embarked at a young age and has evolved into a fervent love affair with programming.
+My coding journey began at a young age and has evolved into a fervent love affair with programming.
 I'm on a ceaseless quest to broaden my horizons and contribute meaningfully to the world of technology.

 When I'm not engrossed in coding, you can find me experimenting with different programming languages, or collaborating on exciting open-source ventures.
 I truly believe that technology flourishes when we come together to learn, share, and innovate.